xcrailer/FlowTime/PRIVACY.md

 All data remains on your device (or in your personal iCloud Drive) until you choose to delete it.
 You can delete all data at any time from Settings > Data > Danger Zone > Delete All Data.

-## Children's Privacy

-FlowTime does not knowingly collect any information from children under 13.

 ## Changes to This Policy

 If this policy is updated, the changes will be posted here with a revised date.